cjaoude/HTMLEntity-Snippets/README.md

 Install via Sublime Text Package Control.

 ## reference
+If you are viewing this on the Package Control website, refer to [Github repo](https://github.com/cjaoude/HTMLEntity-Snippets) for a properly formatted table.

 | shortcut  | html          | entity   | desc                       |
 | :-------- | :------       | :-----   | :------                    |